anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

     *  -  Parameter
        -  Description
        -  Example
-    *  -  Actions type
+    *  -  Action type
-       -  The type of action on changing permissions: Grant, Remove, RemoveAll, RestoreInheritance.
+       -  The type of action for changing permissions.
 You should pick 'RestoreInheritance' for this case.
        -  RestoreInheritance
     *  -  Target
        -  The target of action: Site, List, Item.
 You should pick 'Site' for this case.